About this location

 ~ Paul and Roxanne Head, Fort McMurray

-Being residents of Fort McMurray, AB and employees of an Oilsands mine, my husband and I have found the need for a close get-a-way on days off.
-Highway63RV has been the perfect solution for us, as it is in a location that is close enough to be at our seasonal camping lot in less than a two hour drive from our home.
+Being residents of Leduc, AB and working at an Oilsands mine in Fort McMurray, my husband and I have found the need for a close get-a-way on days off.
+Highway63RV has been the perfect solution for us, as it is in a location that is close enough to be at our seasonal camping lot in just a couple of hours.

 We love the fact that the owners, Kevin and Monique Mosich, are not only choosing tenants that ‘fit well’ with their neighbours by having things in common, but they also maintain the grounds in and around the campsite in an eye-appealing way; landscaping with lawns and trees for shade, upgrades such as a Tiki Bar and pool area for all to enjoy, and trails that take you to a relaxing spot down by the river, and a community garden are just some of the amenities to keep the retreat welcoming.